 The Standard & Poor’s 500 Index is an unmanaged index representing the average performance of 500 widely held, publicly traded, large capitalization stocks.
 The Russell 1000 Value Index measures the performance of the large-cap value segment of the U.S. equity universe.
 It includes those Russell 1000 companies with lower price-to-book ratios and lower expected growth values.
 It is not possible to invest directly in an Index.
 “Best-in-class” is solely the opinion of Sound Shore Management, Inc. and is subject to change.
 Those companies that hold leading market share positions, strong growth potential, historically good profitability, and management teams known for integrity and good corporate governance are generally considered to be “bestin-class.”

 An investment in the Fund is subject to risk, including the possible loss of principal amount invested.
 Mid Cap Risk: Securities of medium sized companies may be more volatile and more difficult to liquidate during market downturns than securities of large, more widely traded companies.
 Foreign Securities Risk: The Fund may invest in foreign securities primarily in the form of American Depositary Receipts.
 Investing in the securities of foreign issuers also involves certain special risks, which are not typically associated with investing in U.S. dollar-denominated securities or quoted securities of U.S. issuers including increased risks of adverse issuer, political, regulatory, market or economic developments, changes in currency rates and in exchange control regulations.
 The Fund is also subject to other risks, including, but not limited to, risks associated with value investing.

-The views in this letter were those of the Fund managers as of the date first published and may not necessarily reflect their views on the date this letter is first published or anytime thereafter.
+The views in this letter were those of the Fund managers as of 3/31/21 and may not necessarily reflect their views on the date this letter is first published or anytime thereafter.